Yangzijiang Shipbuilding Holdings Ltd (SGX: BS6) Share Price at S$1.43: How Is Its Business Performing?

 Yangzijiang’s revenue comes from two business segments, namely, shipbuilding and investments.

-The shipbuilding-related business contributes to around 90% of Yangzijiang’s total revenue.
+The shipbuilding segment contributes to the bulk of Yangzijiang’s total revenue.

-Return on equity, which reveals management’s ability to grow shareholders’ capital, declined from 17% to 12.5% over the past five years.
+However, Yangzijiang’s return on equity, which reveals management’s ability to grow shareholders’ capital, declined from 8.5% to 7.9% during the same time frame.